Dig (band): Formation, major label signing, and mainstream success with Dig (1991–1994)

+Initial lineup changes and Defenders of the Universe (1995–1997)

 From the beginning of 1995 until the middle of 1996, the band had not gone on any tours due to their prior exhaustive schedule; however, in 1996, they released their second album, Defenders of the Universe.
 The album was almost entirely mixed by Tom Lord-Alge, a mixer with hundreds of credits to his name.
 The album and its touring cycle had guitarist Cornwell replaced by Dix Denney, and drummer Smedile replaced by Matt Tecu.

-Unlike the previous album, none of the songs charted, and the album itself had not charted either.
+Unlike Dig's previous album, none of the songs charted, and the album itself had not charted either.
+The band also played dramatically less shows as well.
 The following year, Dig's record label parent MCA had shifted them from Radioactive Records to their other imprint, Uptown Records.

+Life Like and disbandment (1998–1999)

 After the label shift, the band released their third album Life Like in early 1999.
 Sylvia Massy took over mixing duties for the entirety.
 The album was recorded as a four-piece, since guitarist Denney left the band and both Hackwith and Morris handled guitar duties.
 Other changes in the lineup included original bassist Friedmann replaced by Jay Nicholas, and drummer Tecu replaced by Gene Trautmann.
 For the touring cycle, bassist Nicholas was replaced by Rob Redick, and guitarist Joel Graves was added into the band, to round out the five members; however, with a lack of support from the band's record label and only sporadic shows being played, the band was dropped from Uptown/MCA in July 1999, and the Uptown label itself officially went defunct later in the year.
 After the small touring cycle, new bassist Redick joined Candlebox and new drummer Trautmann joined Queens of the Stone Age.
 Original guitarist Morris had stepped away as well, and it signified the end of Dig.

+First reunion (2004–2008)

 In 2004, the band reappeared, and played sporadic one-off shows.
 The lineup included frontman Hackwith, original guitarists Morris and Cornwell, second drummer Tecu, and new bassist Jamie Carter; however, when 2007 rolled around, Tecu was replaced by Dave Stedronsky and Carter was replaced by prominent Rocket From the Crypt member Pete Reichert.
 They recorded the first new Dig song in years, titled "No One's There", and it appeared on a Poison Tree Records: Road to Nowhere compilation, alongside bands such as Fu Manchu and The Dwarves.
 Afterwards, various sessions of recording commenced; however, nothing ever surfaced.